cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ###### Aircraft

-This specialisation covers flying vehicles.
+This specialization covers flying vehicles.
 This includes ultralights and other aircraft of various sizes.
 Pre-flight procedures, necessary communications, and handling of extreme situations.